DMJ Company Secretarial in partnership with ICSA

 Who is your role model Heidi Klum

 What is your top recruitment tip?
-Get to know your clients candidates and empathise with them.
 Job descriptions and CVs only tell a small part of the story.
 Choose a recruitment consultant who wants to meet with you to ensure they understand what you are looking for.

 What's the best thing about working in recruitment?
 The most satisfying thing is getting to know a candidate as a junior and keeping in touch with that person throughout the years.
 It is great to see how successful they have become knowing that you have assisted in their moves and acted in an advisory capacity.

-Who is your role model Michael J Fox.
+Who is your role model?
+Sir Steve Redgrave

 What's the best thing about working in recruitment?
 Talking with lots of varied people, building long-term working relationships and matching them with the right roles.